SvrAdityaReddy/Learning_Rust/README.md

 Use vec for having larger and Arrays are on stack by default

-In conditionals expression always will be boolean
+In conditionals expression always will be boolean, need not have paranthesis

 msg =  if cnd1 {
 	"cnd1"